 * You must submit your application through AlamoExperience with formal documentation (letterhead or certificate) from the organization that you served with; indicating your name, date of service, total hours served, and contact information for the organization.
 (Sign-in sheets/forms and handwritten letters are not acceptable)

 How to Submit Documentation and/or Letterheads in AlamoExperience:

 - Click on "Add Experience"

-- Fill out the form (required for all community service)
+- Fill out the form (required to follow the format for all community service)

 - your name

 - date of service

 - total hours served